A perspective from Mohit Sahgal.

 What are the issues?
 Reasons for inaccurate estimates fall into one or more of the following categories:

 - Generalization, for example “90-day” or “9-month” delivery cycles.
 These unreliable “predictions” ignore the real factors driving the work effort, staffing, task duration and costing.
 More challenging is guessing without accounting for assumptions and risks.
 Even when estimation is difficult, guessing should be avoided.
 To avoid generalization in your business’ estimates, you may want to consider hiring a Certified Public Accountant to help with your finances.

 - Misalignment of the estimating approach with the delivery methodology; that is, sizing the work effort which does not adequately reflect the work required.

 - Inappropriate estimating factors sizing the work effort.
 Hurdles include too many factors, too few factors, incorrect factors, non-existent factors or the tasks themselves are inappropriate.

 - Limited use of calibrated estimating models.
 Unlike Function Point counts and LOC (lines of code) estimation, there are few published standards which account for the myriad of BI design patterns and technologies.
 Thus, calibration is problematic and the results cannot easily be corroborated with similar project experiences.

 - Limited or no estimation competency.
 Organizations do not inherently spend on estimation improvements or recognize the need for experienced estimation resources.

 How can organizations improve?
 According to Steve McConnell, a recognized software estimation authority, “deceptively simple practices produce surprisingly accurate results”.
-At Paradigm, we have seen similar approaches work for our clients; by following several practical considerations, your organization will improve the accuracy of project estimates.
+At Paradigm, we have seen similar approaches work for our clients; by following several practical considerations as well as using software similar to this sharepoint project management solution as an example, your organization will improve the accuracy of project estimates.

 Over the next few weeks I will highlight how organizations can improve BI estimation accuracy.